-How we look at Innovation accounting and portfolio management
+How we look at Innovation portfolio management

 The other week at the Lean Startup Summit I introduced our ROI calculator in a couple of innovation accounting roundtable sessions.
 The sessions were overbooked in general since innovation accounting and the connection to portfolio management was a topic many were interested in.
 Most of the people joining the tables were looking for ways to deal with getting allocated budgets and manage top-level expectations.
 This seemed to be a recurring problem.